STRATEGIC WORKSHOP I

 – in contrary – penalties for those companies which do not execute workers’ rights

-There are general provisions in the Constitution and the Labour Code which ensure the possibility of employee participation in management, but there are no detailed executive acts.
+There are general provisions in the Constitution and the Labor Code that ensure the possibility of worker participation in management, but there are no detailed executive laws.

 BLER in Denmark is quite well developed instrument as compared to the other partner countries and is well interconnected with the two-tier system of workers’ representation at company level.
 BLER might be established in companies with at least 35 workers (sustaining this level of employment for at least 2 years).
 Only 25% of the entitled companies have BLER.
 Why?